 Older voters and voters with disabilities

-- allowing individuals with disabilities to request and receive registration forms and absentee ballots by mail or electronically;
+- allow individuals with disabilities to request and receive registration forms and absentee ballots by mail or electronically;

-- studying and developing best-practice guidelines for ballot design to maximize access;
+- develop best practices for ballot design to maximize access;

-- adapting their laws, practices, and technologies to permit and encourage mobile polling and provide adequate funding (see Chapter 11, Financial Services and Consumer Products - Security of Connected Devices);
+- permit and encourage mobile polling (see also Chapter 11, Financial Services and Consumer Products - Security of Connected Devices);

-- ensuring that instructions, signage, and other communications regarding elections are accessible;
+- ensure that instructions, signage, and other communications regarding elections are accessible; and

-- ensuring that polling places are free of physical barriers that inhibit access by older people and people with disabilities; and
+- guarantee polling places are free of physical barriers that inhibit access.

-Congress should require states to submit accessibility plans and to allow affected parties to seek expedited judicial remedies when polling places are inaccessible.
-To ensure correct and accurate data on polling-place accessibility, all jurisdictions should use a standard assessment instrument.
+Congress should require states to submit accessibility plans using a standardized assessment instrument.
+It should allow people with disabilities to seek expedited judicial remedies when polling places are inaccessible.

 Polling places should meet accessibility criteria at least as stringent as the FEC’s model criteria.